AravindElangovan/TypeMouse/README.md

 buttons beyond the 5 standard ones have no standard bindings.
 In later iterations of TypeMouse, these requirements could be met using a configuration file.

--A compiled EXE is included in Releases that will immediately start the script in the Windows tray.
+- A compiled EXE is included in Releases that will immediately start the script in the Windows tray.
--The AutoHotKey script is included as source code.
+- The AutoHotKey script is included as source code.
 This can be run using AutoHotKey, where it will behave the same as the EXE.

 ##Known Problems:
--Typing in autocomplete forms like the Chrome Omnibar and Firefox address bar cause issues as it fills text in while you are scrolling through characters.
+- Typing in autocomplete forms like the Chrome Omnibar and Firefox address bar cause issues as it fills text in while you are scrolling through characters.
--Certain applications (i.e. Teamspeak 3) do not recognize the rebound commands, presumably because they implement low-level driver interaction.
+- Certain applications (i.e. Teamspeak 3) do not recognize the rebound commands, presumably because they implement low-level driver interaction.